[Seoul Subway Stories] The rise and fall of Noryangjin, from nation's first railway station to lackluster hagwon hub

 The three Chinese characters that constitute the name, Noryangjin, mean “a ferry stop where white herons stroll.”

-From as early as the early 18th century, the area has served as a hub for boats traveling in and out along the Han River.
+From the early 18th century, the area has served as a stop for boats traveling in and out along the Han River.

 When modern railroads were first introduced here a century later, Noryangjin became the starting point of the first railway line on the Korean Peninsula.